result0924/JustinLearning/DockerNote.md

 ```
 $ docker container ls -a
 // -a show all status
-// if not add -a will only show status=
+// if not add -a will only show status=exited
 ```

 // start docker container